Skip to main content

 Create the final GitHub release

-• go to the GitHub Releases page
+• Navigate to the GitHub Releases page

-• check the download counter, it should match the number of tests
+• Check the download counter; it should match the number of tests

-• remove the tests only notice
+• Remove the tests only notice

-• disable the pre-release button
+• Disable the Set as a pre-release button

-• click the Update Release button
+• Click the Update Release button

 Check SourceForge mirror